About

 Oceanographer/Administrative Management

 Mr. Ryan Switzer is a specialist in GIS resourcing, bathymetry mapping, and data archiving and processing.
 He oversees many of the day-to-day operations at Coastal Environments, from project management to data acquisition.
-Mr. Switzer holds an M.S. in Oceanography from the Scripps Institution of Oceanography at UCSD.
+Mr. Switzer holds an M.Sc. in Oceanography from the Scripps Institution of Oceanography at UCSD.

 Emily Callahan, M.A.S.